-Our commercial loan portfolio comprised 65.5%, 69.4% and 73.1% of our loan portfolio at March 31, 2018, December 31, 2017 and December 31, 2016, respectively.
+Our commercial loan portfolio comprised 63%, 69% and 73% of our loan portfolio at September 30, 2018, December 31, 2017 and December 31, 2016, respectively.
 The major categories of our commercial loan portfolio are discussed below:

 Commercial and industrial.
 Our commercial and industrial, or C&I, loans are generally made to medium-sized manufacturers and wholesale, retail and service-based businesses to provide either working capital or to finance major capital expenditures.
 The primary source of repayment for C&I loans is generally operating cash flows of the business.
 We also seek to minimize risks related to these loans by requiring such loans to be collateralized by various business assets (including inventory, equipment and accounts receivable).
-The average size of our C&I loans at March 31, 2018 by exposure was \$5.9 million with a median size of \$2.9 million.
+The average size of our C&I loans at September 30, 2018 by exposure was \$2.9 million with a median size of \$0.8 million.
+We have shifted our lending strategy to focus on developing full customer relationships including deposits, cash management, and lending.
+The businesses that we focus on will generally be mission aligned with our core values including organic and natural products, sustainable companies, clean energy, nonprofits, and B Corporations.

-Our C&I loans totaled \$666.8 million at March 31, 2018, comprising 35.0% of commercial loans and 22.9% of our total loan portfolio.
-During the first three months of 2018, the C&I loan portfolio decreased by 3.0% from \$687.4 million at December 31, 2017 as a result of a decision to cease originating certain portions of the portfolio.
+Our C&I loans totaled \$585.3 million at September 30, 2018, comprising 29% of commercial loans and 18% of our total loan portfolio.
+During the first nine months of 2018, the C&I loan portfolio decreased by 15% from \$687.4 million at December 31, 2017 as a result of a decision to cease originating certain portions of the portfolio.
 During 2017, the C&I loan portfolio decreased by 4.5% from \$720.0 million at December 31, 2016.
-We had \$36.9 million in C&I loans held-for-sale loans at March 31, 2018 as a result of our decision to exit portions of the C&I business over time.
+We had no C&I loans held-for-sale loans at September 30, 2018.
+We expect to continue reducing the size of our indirect C&I portfolio as a result of our decision to no longer originate these loans.

 Multifamily.
 Our multifamily loans are generally used to purchase or refinance apartment buildings of five units or more, which collateralize the loan, in major metropolitan areas within our markets.
-87% of multifamily loans are located in NYC-our largest geographic concentration.
-Our multifamily loans have been funded under stringent guidelines on loan to value and debt service coverage ratios that are designed to mitigate credit and concentration risk in this loan category.
-Our historical multifamily loss rate since 2010 is eight basis points.
-29% of loans had a loan-to-value ratio at or below 60% at origination and 89% had a loan-to-value ratio at or below 75% at origination, by original loan amount.
-The average size of our multifamily loan exposure at March 31, 2018 was \$5.4 million with a median size of \$3.8 million.
+Multifamily loans have 82% of their exposure in NYC-our largest geographic concentration.
+Our multifamily loans have been underwritten under stringent guidelines on loan to value and debt service coverage ratios that are designed to mitigate credit and concentration risk in this loan category.
+As of September 30, 2018, 34% of loans had a loan-to-value ratio at or below 60% at origination and 90% had a loan-to-value ratio at or below 75% at origination, by original loan amount.
+The average size of our multifamily loan exposure at September 30, 2018 was \$5.0 million with a median size of \$3.2 million.

-Our multifamily mortgage loans totaled \$892.8 million at March 31, 2018 comprising 46.8% of commercial loans and 30.6% of the total loan portfolio.
-During the first three months of 2018, our multifamily mortgage loan portfolio decreased by 1.1% from \$902.5 million at December 31, 2017 as a result of amortization and payoffs.
+Our multifamily mortgage loans totaled \$956.3 million at September 30, 2018 comprising 48% of commercial loans and 30% of the total loan portfolio.
+During the first nine months of 2018, our multifamily mortgage loan portfolio increased by 6% from \$902.5 million at December 31, 2017 as a result of the loans from our acquisition of New Resource Bank.
 During 2017, the multifamily mortgage loan portfolio increased by 20.7% from \$747.8 million at December 31, 2016.

 Commercial real estate.
 Our commercial real estate loans are used to purchase or refinance office buildings, retail centers, industrial facilities, medical facilities and mixed-used buildings.
-Included in this total are six owner-occupied buildings which account for an aggregate total of \$13.1 million in loans as of March 31, 2018.
+Included in this total are 37 owner-occupied buildings which account for an aggregate total of \$54.3 million in loans as of September 30, 2018.